JMorrisGhosty/AppNoticeSDK-iOS/README.md

 #### Explicit Consent
 Explicit consent must either be accepted or declined by the user.
 If consent is accepted, your app may proceed as usual.
 However, if consent is declined there are a few cases that you'll need to handle:

 - If your app will not function without the disclosed trackers, the customer should be prevented from using the app.
-Their only option is to modify their preferences or uninstall (similar to acception Terms and Conditions or not).
+Their only option is to modify their preferences or uninstall (similar to accepting Terms and Conditions or not).
 - If your app is fully functional without depending on any third party trackers, you can simply disable all optional trackers and let the user continue using the app.
 - If your app will allow the user to continue to use the app with limited functionality, notify the user about the limitations.
 You might say something like: "To enjoy the full functionality of this app, you must accept the privacy preferences in the app's settings.
 This app will now continue with limited functionality."
 - If necessary, inform the user that your app requires a restart before any newly-changed tracker settings can take effect.
 (Some trackers may require an app restart to be fully enabled/disabled.)